Arkansas Historical Marker Program Grants

 • Markers are the property of the State of Arkansas.

 • All markers are manufactured by a vendor selected by the Division of Arkansas Heritage.
-The markers have the approximate dimensions of 42”wide x 30” high with a 7’ post and 1“ lettering and a uniform design preselected by the Department of Arkansas Heritage.
+The markers have the approximate dimensions of 42” wide x 30” high with a 7’ post and 1“ lettering and a uniform design preselected by the Department of Arkansas Heritage.
+Text is on both sides of the marker and can be the same text on each side or different text on each panel if a longer story is to be told.

 • Cost of the marker is split 50/50 between the sponsor and the Division of Arkansas Heritage.
-See the application for current pricing details and a photo example.
 Additionally, a maintenance fee will be added to the total cost in order to supplement future repairs or replacement if the marker is damaged or destroyed.
 Regular maintenance of the marker, such as cutting the grass around marker, is the responsibility of the sponsor.

 • Installation of the marker is the responsibility of the sponsor.
 The sponsor must have the location approved by the landowner and/or local or county public works and gain the proper permits if necessary.
 If the marker is to be installed by the Arkansas Department of Transportation, then see which district engineer to contact provided through the link on the application.